 About OMOP 4 Sweden!

-OMOP 4 Sweden! brings together a number of organisations in Swedish life science and healthcare who want to help Sweden build a competitive ability to effectively use our health data assets to generate valuable evidence for better healthcare.
+OMOP 4 Sweden! brings together organizations in Swedish life science and healthcare that want to help Sweden build competitive capacity to use health data effectively and generate valuable evidence for better care.
+With funding from Vinnova through Swelife, the initiative improves conditions for broader OMOP and OHDSI adoption in Sweden and supports effective secondary use of health data in a sustainable, interoperable ecosystem.

 Engage and coordinate actors representing all relevant stakeholder groups to form a strong multi-year consortium representing the Swedish health data ecosystem (healthcare, academia, industry, patient groups, and public organizations).
 Identify actors who want to implement OMOP and OHDSI tools.